buds-lab/python-for-building-analysts/README.md

 [04-LibraryBasics - Pandas.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/04-LibraryBasics%20-%20Pandas.ipynb) -- THIS LIBRARY IS USEFUL! - I can't stress [Pandas](http://pandas.pydata.org/) enough for time-series data analysis.
 Whether you're post-processing simulation data or crunching measured datasets, this library is money.
 This tutorial was developed by the creator of Pandas, Wes McKinney, and you can see him [demo it on youtube.](https://www.youtube.com/watch?v=w26x-z-BdWQ&feature=youtu.be)

 [05-LibraryBasics - eppy.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/05-LibraryBasics%20-%20eppy.ipynb) -- eppy is a brilliant EnergyPlus IDF file text manipulation library created by [Santosh Phillip](https://github.com/santoshphilip).
 This notebook is based on his tutorial.
-In a nutshell, you use this library to auto-create your millions of parametric E+ runs for calibration, etc.
+In a nutshell, you use this library to auto-create your millions of parametric E+ runs for calibration, etc. Note: you'll have to [install the eppy package](https://pypi.python.org/pypi/eppy/0.4.6) to use this notebook

 [06-Scenarios - EnergyPlus Post-Processing 1 - Plotting Output CSV.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/06-Scenarios%20-%20EnergyPlus%20Post-Processing%201%20-%20Plotting%20Output%20CSV.ipynb) -- This notebook is a practical scenario based on analyzing a huge .csv output from EnergyPlus which has hundreds of columns.
 It includes some advanced techniques and is not very well annotated yet (work in progress).